hotsaucejake/ledger/docs/milestones/phase-0.1.md

 ### Security

 - Passphrase prompted at each operation
-- No passphrase caching in Phase 0.1
+- Optional in-memory session cache (off by default)
-- Age encryption with scrypt KDF
+- Age encryption with Argon2id KDF
 - In-memory SQLite (no plaintext temp files)
 - Atomic writes with backup